Henri de Toulouse-Lautrec: Rise to recognition

-In 1888, the Belgian critic Octave Maus invited him to present eleven pieces at the Vingt (the 'Twenties') exhibition in Brussels in February.
-Theo van Gogh, the artist's brother, bought Poudre de Riz (Rice Powder) for 150 francs for the Goupil & Cie gallery.
+In 1888, the Belgian critic Octave Maus invited Lautrec to present eleven pieces at the Vingt (the 'Twenties') exhibition in Brussels in February.
+Theo van Gogh, the brother of Vincent van Gogh, bought Poudre de Riz (Rice Powder) for 150 francs for the Goupil & Cie gallery.

-From 1889 until 1894, Toulouse-Lautrec took part in the Salon des Indépendants regularly.
+From 1889 to 1894, Toulouse-Lautrec took part in the Salon des Indépendants regularly.
 He made several landscapes of Montmartre.
-Tucked deep into Montmartre in the garden of Monsieur Pere Foret, Toulouse-Lautrec executed a series of pleasant en plein air paintings of Carmen Gaudin, the same red-headed model who appears in The Laundress (1888).
+Tucked deep into Montmartre in Monsieur Pere Foret's garden, Toulouse-Lautrec executed a series of pleasant en plein air paintings of Carmen Gaudin, the same red-headed model who appears in The Laundress (1888).

-In 1890, during the banquet of the XX exhibition in Brussels, he challenged to a duel the artist Henri de Groux who criticised van Gogh's works.
+In 1890, during the banquet of the XX exhibition in Brussels, he challenged to a duel the artist Henry de Groux, who criticised van Gogh's works.
 Paul Signac also declared he would continue to fight for Van Gogh's honour if Lautrec was killed.
-De Groux apologised for the slight and left the group and the duel never took place.
+De Groux apologised for the slight and left the group, and the duel never took place.

 Toulouse-Lautrec contributed several illustrations to the magazine Le Rire during the mid-1890s.

 Interactions with women

 In addition to his growing alcoholism, Toulouse-Lautrec also visited prostitutes.
-He was fascinated by their lifestyle and the lifestyle of the "urban underclass" and incorporated those characters into his paintings.
+He was fascinated by their lifestyle as well as that of the "urban underclass", and he incorporated those characters into his paintings.
 Fellow painter Édouard Vuillard later said that while Toulouse-Lautrec did engage in sex with prostitutes, "the real reasons for his behaviour were moral ones ...
 Lautrec was too proud to submit to his lot, as a physical freak, an aristocrat cut off from his kind by his grotesque appearance.
 He found an affinity between his condition and the moral penury of the prostitute."